marcpre/personal_blog_eleventy/README.md

 71. what needes to can an ai in 2100?
 72. bring people to live usung an ai
 73. Leadership and AI support
+74. How to get rich? return driven approach